-If you are experiencing symptoms and don’t go to your dentist to get checked and treated, then you risk worsening the problem.
+It’s important to visit your dentist if you are experiencing TMJ symptoms as leaving them left untreated risks worsening the problem.
 This can heighten your levels of discomfort and can result in the progression of more serious conditions.

 Expert Diagnosis at the BioPAK Centre

 The Berkeley Clinic offers an innovative solution in the diagnosis of TMJ.
 At the BioPAK Centre, we offer an intensive and comprehensive way to investigate the health of your jaw and teeth and how they bite together.

 If you’ve been involved in a road traffic accident or suffered a serious injury to your face, suffer from regular pain in the back, neck and face, suffer from headaches or migraines or experience discomfort in the teeth when chewing, our diagnostic centre offers a reliable way of identifying the presence of serious TMJ disorders.